thuml/StochNorm/README.md

 ```

 ## Some Results
-We trained our StochNorm on CUB-200-2011 on full train data with code in this repo.
-Results are shown in this table.
+We re-trained our StochNorm with this code on full train data of CUB-200-2011.
+Results are shown in the table below.

 | Sampling Rate | Top-1 Acc(%) |
 | -- | -- |